brkln/kakao-arena-melon/README.md

-# Kakao Arena - Melon Playlist Continuation
+# Kakao Arena - Melon Playlist Continuation (Solution by brkln)
 This repository is for Melon Playlist Continuation, the 3rd machine learning challenge of Kakao Arena.

 ## Environment